specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 The `folders`, `foldersAndFiles` and `foldersAndDocumentNames` hierarchy types define a hierarchy based on the source documents of the local test cases.

 The source documents are usually arranged into a logical folder and file structure that is also useful to maintain in Azure DevOps.

+All three types uses the folders and sub-folders of the source documents (e.g. feature files) as a core structure.

+The default settings provide an